Product added to basket

 A well-executed biophilic design can be accomplished by conscious building material as well as leveraging the natural landscape and building around what is already there.
 Materials, shapes and forms rooted in nature can cause very strong emotional responses.

-E.g., several of our projects are built in wood and utilizes the aesthetic grandeur of nature-inspired materials.
+E.g., several of our projects are built in wood and utilize the aesthetic grandeur of nature-inspired materials.
 The shapes and patterns of the wooden material create a unique addition to the biophilic library design which is further supported by longevity.

 Natural materials and landscapes